machal/cssmine-content/flexbox-reference.md

 flex: 1 1 150px
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-However, I think you are more likely to use pre-defined "„intelligent“ values:
+However, I think you are more likely to use pre-defined „intelligent“ values:

 -   `flex: auto`
     It corresponds to `flex: 1 1 auto` and the items in question will become